 If you’ve been the victim of sexual abuse or harassment, you should call a personal injury lawyer in Tampa today.
 He can review your file and let you know if he thinks you have a case.
 He can also let you know what your case may be worth.

-Call and schedule your free initial consultation today.
+Contact and schedule your free initial consultation today.
 And remember – you pay nothing until you settle your case.

 Let's get started with your FREE consultation